Frequently asked questions

 Q. Can hotels accept bookings for food from non-residents?

-Q. Can catering facilities on site at holiday parks continue to provide meals for residents of those sites in both central belt and other areas?
+Q. Can catering facilities on site at holiday parks continue to provide meals for residents of those sites?

 Q. Can hotels serve residents who are using lodge accommodation in their restaurants?